Physical Education at St Michael's

-- PE is taught through Complete PE, a scheme which covers all the fundamental skills and knowledge required by the National Curriculum.
+- PE is taught through Get Set 4 PE, a scheme which covers all the fundamental skills and knowledge required by the National Curriculum.
 This ensures that skills and knowledge are developed year upon year and arranged to maximise learning for all children.

-- PE is taught by a combination of class teachers and qualified coaches, which means that St Michael’s is able to deliver a broad curriculum and the children are able to experience a wider range of sports, such as Badminton.
+- PE is taught by a combination of class teachers and qualified coaches, which means that St Michael’s is able to deliver a broad curriculum and the children are able to experience a wider range of sports.

-- Children at St Michael’s are encouraged to exercise throughout the day, during PE lessons, clubs, the daily mile and during play and lunchtimes.
+- Children at St Michael’s are encouraged to exercise throughout the day, during PE lessons, clubs and during play and lunchtimes.

 - Mid-day meal supervisors have been on a course on how to encourage involvement in activities during playtime.

 - There are a wide range of after school cubs available to all children, this includes multi-skill training, through to badminton.
 These clubs are all delivered by qualified coaches.

 The children at St Michael’s have a positive attitude to PE, shown in the children’s improvement of their fitness and wellbeing.
 Children enjoy the opportunity to participate and experience individual games, team games and dance, and develop a range of tactics and strategies to use in competitions.
 Children have the ability to remain active for sustained amounts of time due to our improved curriculum.
 Our children learn positive values and disciplines which will help them become successful in creating a lifestyle which leads them to live happy and healthy lives.
 All children have the opportunity to swim at least 25 metres before the end of Year 6 and knowledge of how to remain safe in and around water.